davoodrahmanifard/davoodrahmanifard.github.io/_posts/2021-06-12-Forecasting-VIX-NeuralNetworks.markdown

 > Daily values of VIX (left), SPX (center) and dlog(SPX)

-Raw data have been collected from the website of the "Economic Research" department of "St. Louis Fed".
-The data set consists of 6679 daily observations of VIX and S&P500 index observed over the period of January 1990 to June 2016 period.
-Manual imputations were performed for a very limited number of non-available data points.
+Raw data has been collected from the website of the ["Economic Research"] [ref1] department of "St. Louis Fed".
+The data set consists of 6679 daily observations of VIX and S&P500 index observed throughout January 1990 to June 2016 period.
+Manual imputations were performed for a minimal number of non-available data points.

 Model design
 ============